 Font compression is used to reduce the ROM and RAM effect of large font files, such as those for East Asian fonts.
 AC3 fonts are TrueType fonts in a compressed format.

-Silverlight for Windows Embedded does not support AC3 font compression and .ac3 files.
-If you include .ac3 font files in your OS, you must use one of the following methods when you use Silverlight for Windows Embedded:
+XAML for Windows Embedded does not support AC3 font compression and .ac3 files.
+If you include .ac3 font files in your OS, you must use one of the following methods when you use XAML for Windows Embedded:

-Clear the Sysgen variable for Monotype Imaging AC3 Font Compression (SYSGEN_AGFA_FONT or SYSGEN_AC3_FONT) for each language used by your Silverlight for Windows Embedded application.
+Clear the Sysgen variable for Monotype Imaging AC3 Font Compression (SYSGEN_AC3_FONT) for each language used by your XAML for Windows Embedded application.
 This will disable font compression for all applications that run in your OS design.

 Otherwise, characters will display incorrectly in the user interface of your application because the system will attempt to use the .ac3 font files before looking for .ttf and .ttc font files.